 Denver drops marijuana exhibits from county fair

-DENVER (AP) — The Denver County Fair is dropping marijuana exhibits from the event — a year after some people said they were unwittingly served pot-infused chocolate in the “Pot Pavilion.”
+DENVER Colorado (AP) — The Denver County Fair is dropping marijuana exhibits from the event — a year after some people said they were served pot-infused chocolate in the “Pot Pavilion.”

-The organizer of the county fair insists that the fair made the move because marijuana-related vendor sales were slow, not due to the incident at the pavilion.
+The organizer insists that the fair made the move because marijuana-related vendor sales were slow, not due to the incident at the pavilion.

 Organizer Dana Cain says Denver has so many marijuana-related festivals that the drug has become kind of old hat.

-The fair last year did not display actual marijuana, Instead, growers entered pictures of plants for competition.
+The event last year did not display actual marijuana.
+Instead, marijuana growers entered pictures of plants for competition.